Synthetixio/synthetix/docs/contracts/Synthetix.md

 ## Description

-!!! info "Work In Progress"
-    This still needs to be cleaned up and the rest of my notes migrated in.

-!!! danger "Contract Header Out Of Date"
-    The average SNX balance computations described in the file docstring of this contract was correct for the sUSD-only system.
-The multicurrency version of Synthetix has made this obsolete and much of it should be deleted or rewritten.

-**Old:** Synthetix.sol: Has a list of Synths and understands issuance data for users to be able to mint and burn Synths.
+> Preamble

+### SNX

+### Issuance and Burning of Synths

+### The Debt Ledger and Issuance Records

+### The Collateralisation and Issuance Ratios

+> transferableSynthetix

+### Synth Exchanges

+### Inflationary Supply

+### Front-running Protection

 [SIP-6](https://github.com/Synthetixio/SIPs/blob/master/SIPS/sip-6.md): Front-running protection: the oracle monitors activity for front-running.
 If it detects this, then the exchange fee rate is jacked up to 99% so that the front-runner's transaction is sucked up.
 Additionally, a user will be able to specify a fee rate above which their transaction will fail so that they don't get caught by the front running protection.
 Note: doesn't this protect the front-runners as well?
 UPDATED: the setProtectionCircuit function allows the oracle to target only particular transactions to be rejected.

 [SIP-7](https://github.com/Synthetixio/SIPs/blob/master/SIPS/sip-7.md): More front-running protection: exchange pausing; preventing changes while oracle updates are in progress; remove the destination param in an exchange so that they only go to the message sender.

-* Licence headers seem incorrect.
-* Check whether the file header is still accurate.
+### State Contract

+!!! bug "Contract Header Out Of Date"
+    The average SNX balance computations described in the file docstring of this contract was correct for the sUSD-only system.
+The multicurrency version of Synthetix has made this obsolete and much of it should be deleted or rewritten.

+**Old:** Synthetix.sol: Has a list of Synths and understands issuance data for users to be able to mint and burn Synths.

 **Source:** [Synthetix.sol](https://github.com/Synthetixio/synthetix/blob/master/contracts/Synthetix.sol)